code4it-dev/c4it-hugo/content/csharp-tip/029-observablecollection/index.md

 }
 ```

-So, every time an operation occurs, we we some logs.
+Every time an operation occurs, we write some logs.

 The result is: